alex-oesterling/CS308_breakout/doc/PLAN.md

 ### Cheat Key Ideas
 - At first I was thinking about a certain key sequence to activate a super mode, but I am worried that a series of key detections will be too complex.
-For this reason, I think I may put a secret "menu option" which when clicked starts the game but with the ball following the mouse cursor (seeker mode)
+For this reason, I think I may put a secret "menu option" such as a hidden button in the corner which when clicked starts the game but with the ball following the mouse cursor (seeker mode)
 ### Something Extra
 - My extra component will the the portal mechanic, where each level consists of multiple stages where the ball must